-- 7. Individuals have a responsibility to: - a) Maintain and enhance the dignity and self-esteem of the Association members and other individuals by: - i.
-Demonstrating respect to individuals regardless of body type, physical characteristics, athletic ability, age, ancestry, colour, race, citizenship, ethnic origin, place of origin, creed, disability, family status, marital status, gender identity, gender expression, sex, and sexual orientation - ii.
-Focusing comments or criticism appropriately and avoiding public criticism of Individual or the Association - iii.
-Consistently demonstrating the spirit of sportsmanship, sport leadership, and ethical conduct - iv.
-Acting, when appropriate, to correct or prevent practices that are unjustly discriminatory - v.
-Consistently treating individuals fairly and reasonably - vi.
-Ensuring adherence to the rules of the sport and the spirit of those rules - b) Refrain from any behaviour that constitutes harassment.
-Types of behaviour that constitute harassment include, but are not limited to: - a.
-Written or verbal abuse, threats, or outbursts - b.
-The display of visual material which is offensive or which one ought to know is offensive
+7. Individuals have a responsibility to:

+a) Maintain and enhance the dignity and self-esteem of the Association members and other individuals by: i.
+Demonstrating respect to individuals regardless of body type, physical characteristics, athletic ability, age, ancestry, colour, race, citizenship, ethnic origin, place of origin, creed, disability, family status, marital status, gender identity, gender expression, sex, and sexual orientation ii.
+Focusing comments or criticism appropriately and avoiding public criticism of Individual or the Association iii.
+Consistently demonstrating the spirit of sportsmanship, sport leadership, and ethical conduct iv.
+Acting, when appropriate, to correct or prevent practices that are unjustly discriminatory v.
+Consistently treating individuals fairly and reasonably vi.
+Ensuring adherence to the rules of the sport and the spirit of those rules b) Refrain from any behaviour that constitutes harassment.
+Types of behaviour that constitute harassment include, but are not limited to:

+a.
+Written or verbal abuse, threats, or outbursts

-- c.
-Unwelcome remarks, jokes, comments, innuendo, or taunts - d.
-Leering or other suggestive or obscene gestures - e.
-Condescending or patronizing behaviour which is intended to undermine self-esteem, diminish performance or adversely affect working conditions - f.
-Practical jokes which cause awkwardness or embarrassment, endanger a person's safety, or negatively affect performance - g.
-Any form of hazing - h.
-Unwanted physical contact including, but not limited to, touching, petting, pinching, or kissing - i.
-Unwelcome sexual flirtations, advances, requests, or invitations - j.
-Physical or sexual assault - k.
-Behaviours such as those described above that are not directed towards a specific individual or group but have the same effect of creating a negative or hostile environment - I. Retaliation or threats of retaliation against an individual who reports harassment - c) Refrain from any behaviour that constitutes workplace harassment or workplace violence, where workplace harassment is defined as conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome; and where workplace violence is defined as the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker; an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker; or a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the worker.
+b.
+The display of visual material which is offensive or which one ought to know is offensive c.
+Unwelcome remarks, jokes, comments, innuendo, or taunts d.
+Leering or other suggestive or obscene gestures e.
+Condescending or patronizing behaviour which is intended to undermine self-esteem, diminish performance or adversely affect working conditions f.
+Practical jokes which cause awkwardness or embarrassment, endanger a person's safety, or negatively affect performance g.
+Any form of hazing h.
+Unwanted physical contact including, but not limited to, touching, petting, pinching, or kissing i.
+Unwelcome sexual flirtations, advances, requests, or invitations j.
+Physical or sexual assault k.
+Behaviours such as those described above that are not directed towards a specific individual or group but have the same effect of creating a negative or hostile environment c) Refrain from any behaviour that constitutes workplace harassment or workplace violence, where workplace harassment is defined as conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome; and where workplace violence is defined as the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker; an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker; or a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the workplace, that could cause physical injury to the worker.
 Workplace matters should not be confused with legitimate, reasonable management actions that are part of the normal work function, including measures to correct performance deficiencies, such as placing someone on a performance improvement plan, or imposing discipline for workplace infractions.
-Types of behaviour that constitute workplace harassment or workplace violent include, but are not limited to:
+Types of behaviour that constitute workplace violence infractions.